tinaselenge/proposals/056-kafka-roller-kraft.md

 This proposal describes the actions that the KafkaRoller should take when operating against a Strimzi cluster in KRaft mode.
-The proposal omits details about exactly how this should be implemented because the logic of the KafkaRoller is currently being rewritten.
+The proposal describes the checks the KafkaRoller should take, how it should perform those checks and in what order but does not discuss exactly how the KafkaRoller works.
-This proposal only describes the expected behaviour so that it can be implemented in either the current KafkaRoller or a future iteration of the KafkaRoller.
+This proposal is expected to apply to both the current KafkaRoller and a future iteration of the KafkaRoller.

 This proposal assumes that liveness/readiness of nodes is as described in [proposal #46](https://github.com/strimzi/proposals/blob/main/046-kraft-liveness-readiness.md) and [PR #8892](https://github.com/strimzi/strimzi-kafka-operator/pull/8892).